mineables/EVMBridge/README.md

 # Test Environment

-Ropsten is our test Mainnet and Rinkeby is our test chainnet.
+As an example, Ropsten is our test Mainnet and Rinkeby is our test chainnet.

 Ropsten 0xBitcoin
 0x576b32b5f58c3B80385f13A8479b33F881F9906d